Derived equivalences of gentle algebras via Fukaya categories: Partially wrapped Fukaya categories

-is a union of disks $D_f$ each of which has exactly one stop on its boundary.
+is a union of disks $D_f$ each of which has at most one stop on its boundary.
+Furthermore, if each $D_f$ has exactly one stop in its boundary, the associative $\K$-algebra is formal, and it can be described by a graded gentle algebra (see Def. \ref{gentle}).
 Figure \ref{disk} illustrates how each $D_f$ may look like, where the blue arcs are in $\bigsqcup_i L_i $ while the black arcs lie in $\partial \Sigma$.

-Furthermore, in this case, the associative $\K$-algebra is formal, and it can be described by a graded gentle algebra (see Def. \ref{gentle}).
-The generators of this quiver can easily be described following the flow lines corresponding to rotation around the boundary components of $\Sigma$ connecting the Lagrangians.
+The algebra $A_{L_\bullet}$ can easily be described by a quiver following the flow lines corresponding to rotation around the boundary components of $\Sigma$ connecting the Lagrangians.
 Note that each boundary component of $\Sigma$ is an oriented circle (where the boundary orientation is induced by the area form on $\Sigma$).
 Specifically, a flowline that goes from $L_j$ to $L_i$ gives a generator for $\mathrm{hom}(L_i,L_j)$ (note the reversal of indices).
 The data of $\Lambda$ enters by disallowing flows that pass through a marked point.
 The algebra structure is given by concatenation of flow lines.
 Given $\alpha_i \in \mathrm{hom}(L_i,L_{i+1})$ for $i=1,\ldots, n$, we write

-for their product, read from right-to-left, and if non-zero, this expression corresponds to a flow from $L_n$ to $L_1$.
+for their product, read from right to left, and if non-zero, this expression corresponds to a flow from $L_{n+1}$ to $L_1$.

 Finally, the line field $\eta$ is used to grade the morphism spaces.
 A convenient way to determine the line field $\eta$ is by describing its restrictions along each of the disks $D_f$.
 Each such disk is as in Figure \ref{disk}.
 Different disks are glued along the curves $L_i$ (the blue parts in their boundary).
-Changing a line field by homotopy, we can arrange that it is tangent to $L_i$ (as $L_i$ are contractible).
-Thus, every line field on $\Sigma$ (up to homotopy) can be glued out of such line fields on the disks $D_f$.
+As $L_i$ are contractible, changing a line field by homotopy, we can arrange that it is transverse to $L_i$ everywhere along $L_i$.
+Every line field on $\Sigma$ (up to homotopy) can be glued out of such line fields on the disks $D_f$.